FCRC strives to provide a broad variety of sessions that meet the needs of the diverse workforce.

 FCRC provides CPD to help members maintain their skills and uphold professional standards.
 The CPD program aligns to the National Standards for Membership and Accreditation, agreed to by all states and territories in 2015.
 Program topics are influenced by changes in law, needs expressed by financial counsellors, economic trends and emerging issues identified in the financial counselling sector.

-The national standards for membership and accreditation of financial counsellors in Australia, as agreed by the eight state and territory financial counselling associations, including FCRC.Download the National Standards for Membership & Accreditation
+The national standards for membership and accreditation of financial counsellors in Australia, was agreed to by the eight state and territory financial counselling associations, including FCRC in 2015.Download the National Standards for Membership & Accreditation

 It is the responsibility of members to keep their own record of CPD that they have completed.

-You will need a current CPD record for membership renewal in January each year.
-FCRC does not report to CAV, agency managers or any other organisation on what sessions members attend and does not keep a record of who attends which CPD session.
-There is a facility on the Financial Counselling Australia website to record your CPD.
+Members need to maintain a record of their CPD points for membership renewal each year.
+FCRC does not report to CAV, agency managers or any other organisation on what sessions members attend.
+Members are able to manage their attendance records and CPD points through the FCRC Members' Portal.

 Financial Counselling Australia (FCA) also provide a number of professional development resources to financial counsellors, such as e-learning, articles and relevant information for financial counsellors to educate themselves.
 All financial counsellors who are members of FCRC are eligible to access the FCA Financial Counsellor Toolkit.
 Current FCRC members can register online here.

 All practising financial counsellors should be using their National Registration Number in correspondence with creditors.
 Financial counsellors are automatically allocated a National Registration Number by FCA when they register for the Toolkit.
 If you do not have a National Registration number, you can register online.If you do not have a National Registration number, you can email the toolkit administrator on email@example.com to get an FCA login.